 One of the most distinctive elements of FC Barcelona are the colours the players wear

-Nut just why Barça originally chose to wear these shirt colours has been matter of much debate among club historians, and although several theories have been put forward, nobody has ever managed to provide substantial evidence that the colours were chosen for any symbolic reason.
+Just why Barça originally chose to wear these shirt colours has been a matter of much debate among Club historians, and although several theories have been put forward, nobody has ever managed to provide substantial evidence that the colours were chosen for any symbolic reason.
 Naturally, most of the theories are related to the foundation and origins of the club.
 For instance, it was claimed for several years that the Barça colours were adopted from a Swiss club that Gamper had founded earlier in his life, or that they were the colours of the Swiss canton that the founder was from.
 We now know that these hypotheses are highly unlikely to be true.